orbitartprint/bballorbit/src/blog/content/zoom-action.md

 ## Practical Coaching Tips (Quick Wins)

 - **Reward early finishes:** give extra points for quick, clean finishes to encourage the initial push.
-- **Teach the read:** practice the defender’s reaction — drill the recognition more than the cut.
+- **Teach the read:** practice the defender’s reaction — drill the recognition more than the cut (e.g. dictate different defensive coverages).
-- **Small rules yield big changes:** a small constraint (e.g., no more than one dribble after the kick) forces quicker decisions and better spacing.
+- **Small rules yield big changes:** a small constraint (e.g., ball handler must decide within zero seconds) forces quicker decisions and better spacing.

 ---

-## Final Thoughts
+## Congratulations!

-The Zoom Action is elegant because it is simple — teachable, scalable and hugely effective when coached as a principle.
+You’ve now got a solid understanding of the Zoom Action — one of the most effective entry triggers for a 5-Out motion offense when coached as a principle.<br />
 When you combine it with small-sided games and a constraint-led approach, your players learn to *create* and *exploit* space rather than just run plays.
 That’s how good teams keep the ball moving, punish lazy rotations, and get high percentage shots consistently.

+---

 **Want the full toolkit?** Download the complete Zoom Action guide (diagrams, practice progressions, and printable drills) here: https://guide.bballorbit.com/zoom